Harnet69/Brain-trainer/README.md

 # Brain trainer
-   The game gives a possibility to keep your mind in a good condition and shape your brain via ariphmetic excercises.
+   The game gives a possibility to keep your mind in a good condition and shape your brain via arithmetic exercises.

 ## Features
 * Cool UI